corrode/corrode.github.io/content/pro/_index.md

 <p class="pro-section-subtitle pro-subtitle-wide">
     Learning Rust can feel overwhelming.
     With all the resources and distractions of the internet, it can be hard to know what to work on first... or even work up the motivation to start.
-    While LLMS are great for automating the busywork, building true intuition and writing robust systems requires deep understanding.
+    While LLMs are great for automating the busywork, building true intuition and writing robust systems requires deep understanding.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
     Programming exists not just as source code, but as mental models in our brains.
     When we lean too heavily on AI and work on autopilot, our skills atrophy.
 We're not in control; just along for the ride.
+    The engineers who get the most out of LLMs are the ones who deeply understand what good code looks like: they can steer the output, spot the mistakes, and refactor with confidence.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
-    Knowledge matters now more than ever.
+    Deep knowledge matters now more than ever.
-    But acquiring knowledge by yourself is hard.
+    But acquiring it by yourself is hard.
 You might have weak spots in your Rust knowledge that you never get around to filling.
-You might be writing code that works, but does it follow the best practices?
+You might be writing code that works, but does it follow best practices?
 Will it be maintainable in the long run?
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
-    As highlighted in recent <a href="https://nikomatsakis.github.io/rust-project-perspectives-on-ai/feb27-summary.html" target="_blank" rel="noopener">Rust Project discussions on AI</a>, it becomes <strong>really difficult to retain mental models of the codebase for code that you didn't write yourself.</strong> While LLMs can be great tools for experts, using them too much too early can prevent you from truly mastering the language.
+    As highlighted in recent <a href="https://nikomatsakis.github.io/rust-project-perspectives-on-ai/feb27-summary.html" target="_blank" rel="noopener">Rust Project discussions on AI</a>, it becomes <strong>really difficult to retain mental models of a codebase for code you didn't write yourself.</strong> The engineers who use LLMs most effectively are the ones who already mastered the language: they know what idiomatic Rust looks like and can give valuable feedback.
 </p>
 <p class="pro-section-subtitle pro-subtitle-wide">
     Just like a good workout, your brain needs to wrestle with hard problems to grow. <a href="https://pages.cs.wisc.edu/~remzi/Naur.pdf">A program is a shared understanding between developers.</a> Don't outsource your thinking—regain the satisfaction of knowing exactly how and why your code works.